Former Idaho lawmaker found guilty of raping intern

 BOISE, Idaho (AP) — A former Idaho lawmaker was convicted Friday of raping a 19-year-old legislative intern after a dramatic trial in which the young woman fled the witness stand during testimony, saying “I can’t do this.”

 The intern told a Statehouse supervisor that Aaron von Ehlinger raped her at his apartment after the two had dinner at a Boise restaurant in March 2021.
-Von Ehlinger said the sex was consensual.
+He said the sex was consensual.

-At the time, the Lewiston Republican was serving as a state representative, but he later resigned.
+At the time, von Ehlinger was a state representative from Lewiston, but he later resigned.

 Von Ehlinger, 39, was found guilty Friday of rape.
 He was found not guilty of sexual penetration with a foreign object.